-For some brides, finding the right dress is a case of instant attraction-they’ll see the one they want and won’t settle for anything else.
+For some brides, finding the right dress is a case of instant attraction-they'll see the one they want and won't settle for anything else.
 However, for other brides, finding the dress that suits you can be a stressful time.
-In fact, choosing your wedding dress may arguably be the hardest and most stressful part of the entire process of wedding planning, but with some direction you can take a lot of stress out of the process of shopping for a gown.
+Choosing your wedding dress may arguably be the most challenging and most stressful part of the entire process of wedding planning, but with some direction, you can take a lot of stress out of the process of shopping for a gown.

 Where To Start When Shopping For Your Wedding Gown

-If you’re going to take the route of a custom made gown, you’ll want to take note of designers & fashion houses as you’re searching for ideas and inspiration.
-Every wedding dress designer has their own unique style so doing your research on each individual designer, store or bridal house prior is important.
-For example, one designer may specialise in boho style wedding dresses while another may be known for something totally different and if you were after a boho wedding gown, knowing which designer to go to will be important.
+If you're going to take the route of a custom-made gown, you'll want to take note of designers & fashion houses as you're searching for ideas and inspiration.
+Every wedding dress designer has their unique style, so doing your research on each designer, store, or bridal house prior is essential.
+For example, one designer may specialize in boho-style wedding dresses.
+At the same time, another may be known for something different, and if you were after a boho wedding gown, knowing which designer to go to will be necessary.

 Take It A Level Deeper: Narrowing Down Your Wedding Dress Choices

-Alternatively, don’t start with the dress!
-Some brides will have specific items they plan to wear on their wedding day - a necklace, certain heals or a colour theme among other things.
-If there are pieces you’ve already planned on wearing or having your wedding embody, picking a dress that matches those items is a good way to help narrow down your choices.
+Alternatively, don't start with the dress!
+Some brides will have specific items they plan to wear on their wedding day - a necklace, certain heals, or a color theme, among other things.
+If there are pieces you've already planned on wearing or having your wedding embody, picking a dress that matches those items is an excellent way to help narrow down your choices.

-You may come to a point where you’ve got more than one wedding dress in mind and can’t seem to narrow it down or are having an incredibly difficult time choosing which gown will suit you best.
-Start by making a list of pro’s and cons - write them down so you can see them and it might help pull things into perspective for you!
+You may come to a point where you've got more than one wedding dress in mind and can't seem to narrow it down or are having a challenging time choosing which gown will suit you best.
+Start by making a list of pros and cons - write them down so you can see them, and it might help pull things into perspective for you!

-And finally, follow your instincts: if something caught your eye and has been stuck in your mind, there’s a reason for it.
-Follow your instincts and you’ll look as perfect as you dream of on your wedding day.
+And finally, follow your instincts, and you'll look as perfect as you dream of on your wedding day.